metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

-- `fqdn` (String) The fully qualified domain name of the root of the ingress treeall leaves of the DAG rooted at this object relate to the fqdn.
+- `fqdn` (String) The fully qualified domain name of the root of the ingress tree all leaves of the DAG rooted at this object relate to the fqdn.

 Optional:

-- `authorization` (Attributes) This field configures an extension service to performauthorization for this virtual host.
-Authorization canonly be configured on virtual hosts that have TLS enabled.If the TLS configuration requires client certificatevalidation, the client certificate is always included in theauthentication check request. (see [below for nested schema](#nestedatt--spec--virtualhost--authorization))
+- `authorization` (Attributes) This field configures an extension service to perform authorization for this virtual host.
+Authorization can only be configured on virtual hosts that have TLS enabled.
+If the TLS configuration requires client certificate validation, the client certificate is always included in the authentication check request. (see [below for nested schema](#nestedatt--spec--virtualhost--authorization))
 - `cors_policy` (Attributes) Specifies the cross-origin policy to apply to the VirtualHost. (see [below for nested schema](#nestedatt--spec--virtualhost--cors_policy))
-- `ip_allow_policy` (Attributes List) IPAllowFilterPolicy is a list of ipv4/6 filter rules for which matchingrequests should be allowed.
-All other requests will be denied.Only one of IPAllowFilterPolicy and IPDenyFilterPolicy can be defined.The rules defined here may be overridden in a Route. (see [below for nested schema](#nestedatt--spec--virtualhost--ip_allow_policy))
+- `ip_allow_policy` (Attributes List) IPAllowFilterPolicy is a list of ipv4/6 filter rules for which matching requests should be allowed.
+All other requests will be denied.
+Only one of IPAllowFilterPolicy and IPDenyFilterPolicy can be defined.
+The rules defined here may be overridden in a Route. (see [below for nested schema](#nestedatt--spec--virtualhost--ip_allow_policy))
-- `ip_deny_policy` (Attributes List) IPDenyFilterPolicy is a list of ipv4/6 filter rules for which matchingrequests should be denied.
-All other requests will be allowed.Only one of IPAllowFilterPolicy and IPDenyFilterPolicy can be defined.The rules defined here may be overridden in a Route. (see [below for nested schema](#nestedatt--spec--virtualhost--ip_deny_policy))
+- `ip_deny_policy` (Attributes List) IPDenyFilterPolicy is a list of ipv4/6 filter rules for which matching requests should be denied.
+All other requests will be allowed.
+Only one of IPAllowFilterPolicy and IPDenyFilterPolicy can be defined.
+The rules defined here may be overridden in a Route. (see [below for nested schema](#nestedatt--spec--virtualhost--ip_deny_policy))
 - `jwt_providers` (Attributes List) Providers to use for verifying JSON Web Tokens (JWTs) on the virtual host. (see [below for nested schema](#nestedatt--spec--virtualhost--jwt_providers))
 - `rate_limit_policy` (Attributes) The policy for rate limiting on the virtual host. (see [below for nested schema](#nestedatt--spec--virtualhost--rate_limit_policy))
-- `tls` (Attributes) If present the fields describes TLS properties of the virtualhost.
-The SNI names that will be matched on are described in fqdn,the tls.secretName secret must contain a certificate that itselfcontains a name that matches the FQDN. (see [below for nested schema](#nestedatt--spec--virtualhost--tls))
+- `tls` (Attributes) If present the fields describes TLS properties of the virtual host.
+The SNI names that will be matched on are described in fqdn, the tls.secretName secret must contain a certificate that itself contains a name that matches the FQDN. (see [below for nested schema](#nestedatt--spec--virtualhost--tls))

 <a id="nestedatt--spec--virtualhost--authorization"></a>
 ### Nested Schema for `spec.virtualhost.authorization`

 Optional:

-- `auth_policy` (Attributes) AuthPolicy sets a default authorization policy for client requests.This policy will be used unless overridden by individual routes. (see [below for nested schema](#nestedatt--spec--virtualhost--authorization--auth_policy))
+- `auth_policy` (Attributes) AuthPolicy sets a default authorization policy for client requests.
+This policy will be used unless overridden by individual routes. (see [below for nested schema](#nestedatt--spec--virtualhost--authorization--auth_policy))
 - `extension_ref` (Attributes) ExtensionServiceRef specifies the extension resource that will authorize client requests. (see [below for nested schema](#nestedatt--spec--virtualhost--authorization--extension_ref))
-- `fail_open` (Boolean) If FailOpen is true, the client request is forwarded to the upstream serviceeven if the authorization server fails to respond.
-This field should not beset in most cases.
-It is intended for use only while migrating applicationsfrom internal authorization to Contour external authorization.
+- `fail_open` (Boolean) If FailOpen is true, the client request is forwarded to the upstream service even if the authorization server fails to respond.
+This field should not be set in most cases.
+It is intended for use only while migrating applications from internal authorization to Contour external authorization.
-- `response_timeout` (String) ResponseTimeout configures maximum time to wait for a check response from the authorization server.Timeout durations are expressed in the Go [Duration format](https://godoc.org/time#ParseDuration).Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.The string 'infinity' is also a valid input and specifies no timeout.
+- `response_timeout` (String) ResponseTimeout configures maximum time to wait for a check response from the authorization server.
+Timeout durations are expressed in the Go [Duration format](https://godoc.org/time#ParseDuration).
+Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
+The string 'infinity' is also a valid input and specifies no timeout.
 - `with_request_body` (Attributes) WithRequestBody specifies configuration for sending the client request's body to authorization server. (see [below for nested schema](#nestedatt--spec--virtualhost--authorization--with_request_body))

 <a id="nestedatt--spec--virtualhost--authorization--auth_policy"></a>